gustvao/ng-context-menu/README.md

 }
 ```

+#### Enabeling clicks on certain elements inside the contextmenu

+If you need to use an input inside the contextmenu and do not with to close the context menu on left click, you can add a class to ```data-keep-opened``` attribute.
+Then you just need to add the referred class to the elementthat you wish not to close on left click.

 #### Disabling the contextmenu

 If you need to disable the contextmenu in certain circumstances, you can add an expression to the